-Committee Name:

-Date:

-Members Present:

-Members Absent:

-Planning Section

-When answering these questions consider the "planning process" the process used to create the Comprehensive Institutional Master Plan; including but not limited too the work of planning committees (Academic Planning, Student Services Planning Institutional Technology Planning, Facility Planning, Human Resource Planning etc) as well as the recommendations from IPR and NIPRs and analysis of student learning and administrative unit outcome results.

-- 1. What works in the planning process at Lassen College? - 2.
-What doesn't work in the planning process at Lassen College? - 3.
-What changes would you make in the process to improve efficiency and effectiveness? - 4.
-What additional resources (human, research data, additional information, etc) does your committee need to perform your assigned tasks? - 5.
-Do you feel your contribution to the planning process is necessary?
+Committee Name: Date: Members Present: Members Absent: Planning Section When answering these questions consider the "planning process" the process used to create the Comprehensive Institutional Master Plan; including but not limited too the work of planning committees (Academic Planning, Student Services Planning, Institutional Effectiveness Planning, Institutional Technology Planning, Facility Planning, Human Resource Planning etc) as well as the recommendations from IPR and NIPRs and analysis of student learning and administrative unit outcome results.
+1. What works in the planning process at Lassen College?
+2. What doesn't work in the planning process at Lassen College?
+3. What changes would you make in the process to improve efficiency and effectiveness?
+4. What additional resources (human, research data, additional information, etc) does your committee need to perform your assigned tasks?